mtorre4580/design-patterns-js/module/README.md

 # Module Pattern

-- Design pattern used for improving the maintainability and reusability of the code by creating public and private access levels
+- Pattern used for improving the maintainability and reusability of the code by creating public and private access levels
 - Keeps the privacy of the state using closures

 ## Example